damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation according to activities and usage/Development/Making phase/README.md

   *You can use these paramters for each machining operation to compelet the manufacturing sequences on the template below.*

   - Describing step by step sequence of the machining process

     1. Machine

     2. Type of operation

     3. Tools description

-    4. Process parameters of each machining operation ( refer to template of manufacturing sequences below) 4.1 Process parameters of 3D printing
+    4. Process parameters of each machining operation.

+       4.1 Process parameters of 3D printing
           * Extruder setting
             * Extrusion multiplier